Travel in Iceland remains normal. See details on the latest eruption

 • There are about 80,000 Icelandic horses in Iceland.

-• The Icelandic horse grows extensive hair in the winter, and they become complete furballs.
+• In Iceland’s winter, Icelandic horses will grow a substantial amount of hair to deal with the harsher weather conditions.
 In summer, they shed their hair and look completely different.

 • No other horse breeds are found in Iceland.